-For most nonprofits, the holidays are when they receive the majority of their income.
+For many institutions, the holidays are when they receive a large portion of annual donations.
 Do you need a quick plan to mobilize your donors?

-We have a $300 match to help us raise funds for two new computers for the 5th and 6th grade students.
-These two computers will allow all of our 5th graders to complete their in-class assignments at about the same time, instead of breaking the class into multiple groups which will be more efficient and effective for Ms. Johnson.
+We have a $300 match to help us raise funds for new tablets for 5th and 6th grade students.
+These tablets will help students to complete their assignments quicker, allowing more time for additional instruction.

 Create three emails: one from a student in the class, one from an alum or influencer, and one from the teacher or principal who will be most affected.
 Send the emails in the beginning, middle, and last week of December.

 “I’m Salli, an eighth grader at Howard Middle School.
-Ms. Johnson is a wonderful teacher, but I remember always being frustrated in her online computer class, because my computer was old, slow, and kept freezing up on me.
-I know Sarah, Max, and the other 6th graders would love to have new computers to work with.
+Ms. Johnson is a wonderful teacher, but I am sometimes frustrated because my tablet was old and kept freezing up on me.
+I know the other 6th graders would love to have new computers to work with as well.
 Thank you for giving!”

 Have a social media plan.
-This means utilizing your phone to take photos or video of your students or their families*.
+Simply use your phone to take photos or video of your students or their families.*

 Ask whoever will be impacted by the goal to say a personal message to donors.
 This is a great way to capture material for 3-4 posts.
 Also, it makes life less hectic when you do it all at once.

-- Ask some students to talk about how new computers would make their life better and record it on your phone.
+- Ask some students to talk about how new tablets would make their life better and record it on your phone.

 - Make sure your total video clip is no longer than 30 seconds.
 Generally, the shorter the video, the more effective and more likely to get shared on social media.